 We believe there is significant demand for our products in the foodservice channel since we offer versatile ingredients with high menu penetrations across all commercial and non-commercial operator segments.
 We see considerable opportunity for medium- to long-term growth in this channel by increasing our category market share through sales to values-aligned foodservice operators and their distributors.
 We are working with Waypoint, a foodservice sales and marketing agency in the consumer-packaged goods industry, to increase our broadline distribution and presence in national and regional restaurant chains.
 We believe that most U.S. consumers' food preferences are driven primarily by what they encounter on restaurant menus, so we are also leveraging foodservice as a critical consumer touchpoint to drive brand awareness and purchase rates of our products in the retail channel.
 We are investing in co-marketing to reach new households.
-We believe that joint marketing tactics are mutually beneficial for operators and enhances their perceived consumer value and that our products and on-menu branding can help operators differentiate themselves, increase check sizes and drive loyalty in an industry still recovering from the pandemic and its macro-economic impacts.
+We believe that joint marketing tactics are mutually beneficial for our operator partners and enhance their perceived customer value and that our products and on-menu branding can help operators differentiate themselves, increase check sizes and drive loyalty in an industry still recovering from the pandemic and its macro-economic impacts.
 An example of our recent foodservice growth initiative is our relationship with HomeState, a Texas kitchen in Southern California which sells breakfast tacos made exclusively with our liquid whole eggs.
-We have launched with similar regional concepts in all four of our U.S. sales regions, including Blue Plate Restaurant Company, a casual dining group in the Minneapolis/St. Paul, Minnesota area; Cafe Patachou, a breakfast and lunch restaurant based in the Indianapolis, Indiana area; King David Tacos, which sells breakfast tacos made exclusively with our medium shell eggs at their locations and retail outlets in the New York City area; Pura Vida, a fresh all-day concept in the Miami, Florida area; Hat Creek Burger Company, a fast-casual restaurant with locations across Texas; Tacodeli, which sells breakfast tacos made exclusively with our shell eggs across restaurant locations points of distribution, such as coffee shops and farmers' market stands, across Texas; and Moe's Broadway Bagel, an East Coast-style family-run bagel chain in the Denver/Boulder, Colorado area.
-We have also recently expanded our national footprint with additional chains, including Hopdoddy Burger Bar and Original ChopShop.
+We have launched similar regional partnerships in all 4 of our U.S. sales regions, including Blue Plate Restaurant Company, a casual dining group concepts in the Minneapolis/St. Paul, Minnesota area; Cafe Patachou, a breakfast and lunch restaurant based in the Indianapolis, Indiana area; King David Tacos, which sells breakfast tacos made exclusively with our medium shell eggs at their locations and retail outlets in the New York City area; Pura Vida, a fresh all-day concept in the Miami, Florida area; Hat Creek Burger Company, a fast-casual restaurant with locations across Texas; Tacodeli, which sells breakfast tacos made exclusively with our shell eggs across restaurant locations points of distribution, such as coffee shops and farmers' market stands, across Texas; and Moe's Broadway Bagel, an East Coast-style family-run bagel chain in the Denver/Boulder, Colorado area.